Choosing the right course for prostate cancer care

 Deciding between surgery and active surveillance is one of many ambiguities in the detection and treatment of prostate cancer.
-Another is deciding whether to have a PSA test at all, the subject of an editorial Penson published in the Journal of the American Medical Association.
-Penson wrote that PSA tests should remain an option.
+Another is deciding whether to have a PSA test at all.
+Different medical groups issued different recommendations about this in recent years.

 Penson said the contradictory advice boils down to balancing early detection with overdiagnosis.
-Traditionally, doctors have advised people over the age of 50 to get a PSA test and a digital rectal exam on a regular basis.
+For many years, doctors advised men over the age of 50 to get a PSA test and a digital rectal exam on a regular basis.
 African-American men such as Baxter are more at risk, and are advised to be tested in their 40s, as Baxter was.
-So are men who have first-degree relatives who have had prostate cancer — a father or brother — which was also true for Baxter.
+So are men who have first-degree relatives — a father or brother — who have had prostate cancer, which was also true for Baxter.
 (Most doctors advise against screening once a man reaches his 70s, Penson said.)

 If the PSA reading or exam causes alarm, a biopsy can be done, which has a proven track record of detecting cancer at a stage early enough to be treated.